-Terry Durack’s essentials for a civilised weekend out of reach of a gourmet food store: olive oil and balsamic vinegar, walnut oil, sun-dried tomatoes, chèvre, King Island crème fraiche, Parmigiano, limes, basil, lemon grass, chillis, ginger, garlic, anchovies and Maldon Sea Salt.
+In a 1988 article in The Age, food writer Terry Durack listed his essentials for a civilised weekend out of reach of a gourmet food store.
+They were: olive oil and balsamic vinegar, walnut oil, sun-dried tomatoes, chèvre, King Island crème fraiche, Parmigiano, limes, basil, lemongrass, chillis, ginger, garlic, anchovies and Maldon Sea Salt.
 But by the mid-noughties, sun-dried tomatoes were well and truly yesterday’s heroes.

 In the Independent in 1995, Michael Bateman wrote: